2-Rail O Scale Primer

 Instead of using nails to fasten the framework together, screws or bolts may be used advantageously in that if the layout ever has to be dismantled, it would be easier to do so and also to reassemble later.
 More effort is required initially, but the payback comes later.

-Some modelers have made benchwork from iron instead of wood using such materials as slotted angles (under various brand names and types) or even pipes, but of course this means that the builder must have the equipment and tools for metal working.
+Some modelers have made benchwork from steel instead of wood using such materials as slotted angles (under various brand names and types), metal house framing materials or even pipes, but of course this means that the builder must have the equipment and tools for metal working.

-If you want more information on building benchwork, you can find what you need in the many books and how-to manuals at your local hobby shops (some suggestions are listed in the appendix).
-In addition, visiting clubs or home layouts can provide a wealth of data on how actual benchworks are done, and you get the benefit of other modelers’ experience.
+You can find what you need in the many books and how-to manuals at your local hobby shops (some suggestions are listed in the appendix).
+In addition, visiting clubs or home layouts can provide a wealth of data on how actual benchworks has been done, and you get the benefit of other modelers’ experience.

 The basis for all good trackwork is the roadbed, and for 2-rail O scale this is no different from other scales or hi-rail.
 The heavier O-scale equipment makes sound absorption even more important so that noise is kept to a minimum.
 Modelers in other scales are already aware of this, so the same methods can be used for 2-rail O scale.
 This usually involves using familiar materials for the roadbed such as Homasote, cork, foam, etc., which are already used in other scales.
 Books and magazines are available which cover this subject in detail and should be consulted for advice and guidance.
 Some recommended books and manuals are listed in the appendix.

 For those changing over from other scales who are already familiar with trackwork, tackling O-scale trackwork should be a snap since, except for size, there should be no difference in the methods of laying track.
-For everyone, there are two basic methods in approaching trackwork: sectional track or hand-laying track.
+It is easier in the larger scale.
+For everyone, there are three basic methods in approaching trackwork: sectional track, manufactured track components or hand-laying track.

 Hi-railers generally use sectional track, and these modelers can continue to use sectional track in 2-rail O scale.
-At one time sectional track was available only in flexible sections that the modeler had to bend to the required radii, but there are now available curved track sections with fixed radii in 2-rail O scale.
-Currently the only limitation is that the number of radii for such track is limited, and the radii available are suitable only for smaller O-scale equipment.
+Turnouts, straights and curved track of specific radius is available.
+Sectional track required less fitting and cutting of the track.
+There are several sources of track manufactured in 3′ lengths and compatible turnouts.
+The track can be curved to fit specific radius.
+Cutting and fitting is required to complete track arrangements using flexible track and compatible turnouts.
 As for flexible track sections, there are many manufacturers producing these, so the modeler has a wide choice of products.
 Some track even has ties that are pre-weathered for realism so the modeler doesn’t have to do his own weathering.

 As for the modeler who prefers to hand-lay his own track, there is no limit to what he can accomplish.
 Companies such as Right-O’-Way manufacture just about every kind of prototypical model track components, so a modeler can reproduce an extremely realistic track with two tie plates and four spikes for every tie, with rail joiners every 39 feet just like the prototype.
 Switches, or turnouts, have frog and guard rail castings with all the nut-and-bolt details just like the prototype, and rail braces and gauge plates to scale are also available to make very realistic turnouts.
 This takes a lot of work, however, so most modelers take a simpler approach although some modelers have gone the whole distance in reproducing trackwork as realistic as possible.

-Trains will run only as well as the trackwork allows, so no matter what the approach to laying track, it must be done as perfectly as possible.
+Trains will run only as well as the trackwork allows, so no matter what the approach to laying track, it must be done well and in compliance with NMRA Standards.
 This is even more important in the smaller scales, so O scale has an advantage in that it can tolerate imperfections in trackwork better than the smaller scales.
 Another advantage for O scale is that the heavier locomotives make better contact with the track, so stalling due to circuit interruptions because of dirty track is less frequent than with the smaller scales.

 Traction modelers have an additional challenge with overhead wires or catenary systems in that these must be well constructed also in order for equipment to operate properly.
 This can be achieved very easily (contrary to popular belief) by using some very simple fixtures and gauges.
 Several companies provide overhead wire components such as switch frogs, hangers, crossings, and poles in 2-rail, so the modeler can have realistic traction operation.
 Some good reference books and catalogs that describe construction techniques and overhead wire diagrams are listed in the appendix.